 This guide provides the basics on how to sell a warranty to a customer, including extended warranty sales pitches, auto warranty rebuttals and more.

 Having the ability to sell extended car warranties is a lucrative skill.
 Knowing the psychology behind selling protection plans, along with having a basic sales pitch and rebuttal is helpful for any extended warranty sales pitch.
 Conversely, understanding this information is also helpful for those potential buyers that are negotiating an extended warranty.
-Below are some helpful tips:
+Above are some helpful tips:

 Extended Warranty Presentation